-Changes to Intra-group reinsurance - AEL has benefitted from a whole account quota share reinsurance programme with AmTrust International Insurance (AII), a group reinsurance company based in Bermuda.
+- Changes to Intra-group reinsurance AEL has benefitted from a whole account quota share reinsurance programme with AmTrust International Insurance (AII), a group reinsurance company based in Bermuda.
 This type of insurance has been typical in the insurance industry as a mechanism for multinational insurance groups to achieve tax and capital efficiencies, thus providing the Group's domestic insurance carriers (such as AEL in the UK) capacity to provide more insurance at a cheaper cost.
 As a result of regulatory requirements, AEL has committed to reduce its Quota Share reinsurance to AII from 70% to 20% over a three-year period.
-As of 1 July 2017 the quota share was reduced to 40%.
+As of 1 July 2018 the quota share was reduced to 20%. - Dividends During the year the Company received a €34,740,299 dividend from AmTrust Italia Srl. and £1,665,690 from Collegiate Limited. - Change in ownership On 29th November 2018, AFSI announced the completion of the merger transaction in which Evergreen Parent, L.P., an entity formed by private equity funds managed by Stone Point, together with the Karfunkel-Zyskind Family, acquired approximately 45% of the Company's issued and outstanding common shares that the Karfunkel-Zyskind Family and certain of its affiliates and related parties did not already own or control. - Loan assets During the year, AEL acquired two loan assets which gave rise to significant spread and concentration risk.
+One of these loans was a dividend from AmTrust Italia (a subsidiary of AEL) to AEL of an existing loan from AmTrust Italia to AmTrust Insurance Agency Italy srl.
+The other was a conversion of an intercompany debtor between AEL and AmTrust International Insurance Ltd to a loan repayable over five years.
+These gave rise to an increase in the SCR through the increased capital charge against the loans relative to the previous treatment as a strategic participation and a debtor respectively.